 It has increased votes in recent years with candidates taking second place in a number of wards.

-Nigel Smith, Basildon, Labour Group leader, added: "Since the 1970s Basildon has seen candidates stand for the National Front, neo-Nazi parties and now the BNP, but they have never succeeded in winning a seat.
+Nigel Smith, Basildon, Labour Group leader, added: "Since the 1970s Basildon has seen candidates stand for the National Front, neo-Nazi parties and now the BNP, but they have never succeeded in

 "They are a party which bring nothing positive and only seek to stir up bigotry and I am sure most voters will have nothing to do with them."